- 1 cup butter, softened

 - Red colored sugar, optional

 - In a large bowl, cream butter and confectioners' sugar until light and fluffy.
 Beat in vanilla.
 Gradually add flour and mix well.
 Divide dough in half; with food coloring, tint half red and half green.
-Shape each portion into an 8-in. log.
-Wrap in plastic wrap and refrigerate for at least 1 hour.
+Shape each portion into a rough log, then place logs on sheets of parchment paper.

 - Cut each log in half lengthwise.
 Press red and green halves together.
-Tightly wrap each roll in plastic wrap; freeze for up to 6 months.
+Tightly wrap each roll in plastic wrap; freeze for 30 minutes or until firm.

-- To prepare cookies: Let dough stand at room temperature for 15 minutes.
-Cut into 1/4-in. slices; place 2 in. apart on ungreased baking sheets.
+- To prepare cookies: Cut into 1/4-in. slices; place 2 in. apart on ungreased baking sheets.
 Sprinkle with colored sugar if desired.
-Bake at 350° for 12-14 minutes or until set.
+Bake at 350° for 8-10 minutes or until set.
 Cool on wire racks.
 Yield: about 5 dozen.

 Originally published as Two-Tone Butter Cookies in Quick Cooking November/December 1999, p52